List of BR 'Clan' Class locomotives: Unbuilt locomotives

-The names Hengist and Horsa had been used previously by BR on cross-channel Sealink ships.
+The names Hengist and Horsa had been used previously by BR for cross-channel Sealink ships.

 New build

 A start has been made on constructing a new locomotive of the missing batch of 15, number 72010 Hengist, being assembled at CTL Seal in Sheffield.
 This locomotive project constitutes the commencement of the 1000th locomotive build to a British Railways standard design.